Deportation To Archangelsk

 At the next railway station we asked an NKVD man what to do with the body.
 He shrugged his shoulders and pointed at the railway siding just beyond the platform.

-We buried Radek there buy covering over his body with snow.
+We buried Radek there by covering over his body with snow.
 Goodness knows what would happen to the body, would wolves get it?
-What about the thaw in spring, would the body become exposed?
+What about the thaw in spring, would the body become exposed and stink in the heat?

 I shuddered and climbed back in to the railway carriage, my mind could not understand or compute these things.